projectbaluga/RagnaPH-Launcher/README.md

 RagnaPH\ Launcher.exe --apply-patch <patch-url> <path/to/data.grf>
 ```

-The launcher downloads the patch to a temporary file, extracts it over the specified GRF directory, and deletes the patch archive only if the patch is applied successfully.
-It relies on the bundled **SharpCompress 0.40.0.0** library to extract the archive and merge it with the given GRF.
+The launcher downloads the patch to a temporary file, merges its contents into the specified GRF directory using the built‑in **ThorArchive** parser and **SimpleGrf** merger, and deletes the patch archive only after a successful apply.

 ## 🛠️ Configuration